| Allgemeine Infos General Information |

-This extension for Pegasus Mail implements the most important cryptographic and key/certificate management functions of Pretty Good Privacy™ versions 6.5.x, 7.x, 8.x and 9.x in Pegasus Mail 3.xx - 4.xx / 32bit on Windows 95/98/ME/NT/2000/XP and VISTA.
+This extension for Pegasus Mail implements the most important cryptographic and key/certificate management functions of Pretty Good Privacy™ versions 6.5.x, 7.x, 8.x and 9.x through 10.3 in Pegasus Mail 3.xx - 4.xx / 32bit on Windows XP through Windows 10.
 It works best with Pegasus Mail v4.3 or later on Windows XP or later.
 PGP versions prior to 6.5.1 ARE NOT AND WILL NOT be supported anymore.

 The above listed versions of Pegasus Mail and PGP have to be installed properly under Windows and configured according to the respective instructions: Basic understanding of PGP and Pegasus Mail is required!